RVCC-IDMX/about-me-ryanmarz31/README.md

 confused by it sometimes, but I understand how useful it can be so I want to look more into it.
 Things like creating a contact form and incorporating a video into the website are really fascinating things as well.
 I never thought I would be able to do that by the end of this semester.
 After finishing the final touches, being able to edit and change the bird logo into my own logo and figure out what specific things I want to change and make better gave me a good opportunity to expand on what I know and add in things that fit my taste, rather than following a specific code plan.
 Finally, being able to research my own topic to learn about was really good for me because I chose CSS Animations, and looking into this topic, I can see many new ways of how I can make a website look more interesting and professional.
+With the help of the last website listed in the citations, I was able to figure out a way how to enable a certain type of the hamburger icon method.
+Watching the given video's really did not help me because as I was relating it towards my own code, I had no idea what to do.
+But after this website helped me understand it, I was able to get a box in the top right and have that be the menu icon.
+I used some of their given code and edited it to be part of mine, so I made sure to give them credit.

 ## Color Scheme